 Breast sonography utilizes sound waves to acquire images of the breast.
-A breast ultrasound can show all areas of the breast, including the area closest to the chest wall, which is hard to study with a mammogram.
+A breast ultrasound can show all areas of the breast, including the area closest to the chest wall, which is hard to visualize on a mammogram.
 Ultrasound scanning of the breast, involves using high-frequency sound waves to produce images of the breast tissue.

-Breast sonography is a new specialty registry available to sonographers and students.
-Breast sonography is most frequently used to better evaluate any abnormality seen in a screening or diagnostic mammogram or during a clinical breast exam performed by a physician.
+Breast sonography is a specialty registry available to sonographers and students.
+Breast sonography is most frequently used to better evaluate any abnormality seen on a screening or diagnostic mammogram.
+Breast sonography is also used to interrogate potential abnormalities found during a clinical breast exam performed by a physician.
 Ultrasound allows images of the breast from almost any orientation.
-A sonogram can efficiently determine if a suspicious area on a mammography film is a cyst versus a solid mass.
-If a solid mass is found, a biopsy is usually done under ultrasound guidance to determine if the mass is benign or malignant.
+A sonogram can efficiently determine if a suspicious area on a mammography film is a cyst or a solid mass.
+If a solid mass is found, a biopsy is usually done under ultrasound guidance to determine if the mass is benign or malignant growth.

 There are many benefits of breast sonography:

-- After a mammogram, ultrasound can provide new clinical information for women with dense breasts.
+- After a mammogram, ultrasound can provide new clinical information for women with dense breast tissue.

-- When breast masses or abnormalities are found, ultrasound is a good choice for characterizing the mass.
+- When breast masses or abnormalities are found, ultrasound is a good choice for characterizing the abnormality.

 - Ultrasound, in most cases, can eliminate the need for a biopsy.
 However, if a biopsy is necessary, ultrasound guidance is used to ensure the correct tissue is being biopsied.